 CAUTION Certain components in the engine compartment may be very hot.
 Direct contact may result in skin burn.
-Do not touch any electrical parts or jet pump area when engine is running.
+Do not touch any electrical parts or propulsion system component when the engine is running.

 NOTICE Never flush a hot engine.
 Always start the engine before opening the water tap.
 Open water tap immediately after engine is started to prevent overheating.